 The availability of collaborative contracts of SPD and the nature of the Commission's work means that we have no need to put out to tender contracts for the supply of goods and services whose value would equal or exceed current EU Procurement Directive thresholds.
 If we did, we would comply with SPD's Procurement Policy Manual.

 The amount of waste the Commission transfers to landfill sites has been measured.
 The data collected indicates that there is limited scope for setting meaningful reduction targets by volume.
-However, we believe we can further reduce the amount disposed of by continuing to review our current practice and by employing the 4 R's - Repair, Reduce, Re-use and Recycle – whenever possible.
+However, during 2016 we reduced our general waste collections from once a week to once a fortnight.
+We believe we can further reduce the amount disposed of by continuing to review our current practice and by employing the 4 R's - Repair, Reduce, Re-use and Recycle – whenever possible.
 Recycling schemes for cardboard, paper, toner cartridges, food tins, aluminium cans, glass, plastic bottles and plastic vending cups are already in place.
 Recycling of food waste has been investigated, however the costs of doing this in such a small office would outweigh any benefits.

-We have cancelled our subscription to daily newspapers resulting in even less recyclable waste being sent for disposal.
+We have cancelled our subscription to daily newspapers resulting in less recyclable waste being sent for disposal.
 We have donated superseded books from our law library for re-use in Malawi and in Zambia.
+We disposed of surplus stationery supplies by donating to a local primary school.
 Superseded computer hardware is disposed of responsibly in accordance with Scottish Government protocols.
 We aim to reuse or recycle surplus office furniture.
 Disposal of waste to landfill should be a last resort after all the above options have been pursued.
 We will introduce more schemes, when and if available, through Changeworks, our current provider of waste management.

 OBJECTIVE: to reduce further the amount of waste being transferred to landfill sites and increase the proportion of waste which is reused and recycled.